 The Sunshine State ranks first in the U.S. for total acres of lakes classified by states as impaired for swimming and aquatic life (873,340 acres), and second for total lake acres listed as impaired for any use (935,808 acres).
-Florida also has the second most total square miles of impaired estuaries (2,533 square miles), behind only Louisiana.
+Florida also has the second most total square miles of impaired estuaries (2,533 square miles), beh estuaries (2,533 square miles), behind only Louisiana.